Loading...

 What the Blank Data Fields on Your Automated Traffic Enforcement Notice to Appear Mean to You?

 Well, some of the fields are mandatory and some are optional or discretionary (like the color of the vehicle pictured).
-The Judicial Council of California, Notice to Appear and Related Forms available here: Court Info, actually sets forth the mandatory fields which must appear and be filled in appropriately for the Notice to Appear to be considered genuine and valid.
+The Judicial Council of California, Notice to Appear and Related Forms available here: Court Info, actually sets forth the mandatory fields which must appear and be filled appropriately for the Notice to Appear to be considered genuine and valid.

 Look to see if certain fields like your age and birth date are filled in or if the body style of your vehicle is filled in, if not, if these fields are left blank, then you might be able to get your ticket dropped on a technicality.- blog submitted by ticketbust.com, helping drivers contest and dismiss their traffic tickets.